 With respect to the house, the wife owns one-half of the house and has usufruct over the other half.
 Unless the husband specifically grants her the right to sell his half of the house in his Will, she must obtain the children’s consent before the house can be sold.
 At that time the wife and children could agree to split the proceeds or to allow the wife’s usufruct to attach to the proceeds, thereby fixing the amount of money owed to the children at the end of her usufruct.

 Louisiana is the only state in the country which allows the use of a usufruct to achieve estate planning.
 All other states typically require the use of trusts.
 In Louisiana, a trust is only needed if you do not ‘trust’ someone.
 If the children are minors, you may need a trust to hold their naked ownership interest.
 If a spouse is a spendthrift, you may need a trust to hold his or her interest so that it can be managed by a professional trustee.
-Otherwise, a trust is not necessary to achieve estate planning goals.

 4. Does my Will dictate who gets what of my estate?